mithunshanbhag/mithunshanbhag.github.io/_posts/2026-08-14-our-noise-footprint.md

 Over on social media, people often debate about what causes this... a lack of workplace etiquette?
 Or a lack of civic sense?
 Personally, I think it's neither.

 I'm convinced that the singular root cause is the lack of awareness.
 If one is not aware of the rules/etiquettes, then can they be expected to follow them?
 Can they be blamed for breaking them?
-Our society has normalized noise to such an extent that people don't even know that quiet workspaces can be a possibility.
+Our society has normalized noise to such an extent that people have become desensitized to it and don't even know that quiet workspaces can be a possibility.

 Lack of infrastructure planning also plays a part.
 Floor plans for office buildings do not often include focus rooms or phone rooms (for cost reasons).